NextPolicyChallenge/cinderella-story/story.md

 #Cinderella Story

-A long, long time ago, in a small kingdom far, far away, there lived a girl named Cinderella.
+A long, long time ago, in a small kingdom far, far away, there lived a girl named Ella.

-Cinderella's widowed father remarried a woman with two daughters of her own.
+Ella's widowed father remarried a woman with two daughters of her own.

-Cinderella's father dies, and the stepmother goes bad.
+Ella died six months after her father remarried.
+Her father, being a wealthy mad scientist, decided to save Ella.
+He conducted an experiment on Ella's body to resurrect her.
+The experiment was partially successfull as Ella did come back to life.
+However, she came back as a zombie.
+Her first act on being reanimated was to eat her father.
+This sad event made Ella feel bad for the rest of her life- one isn't supposed to eat your family members, after all.
+Ella's stepmother could not stand living with Ella after this and began to treat her badly.
+Ella's skin was a pasty white due to her zombie status, and she would rub cinders into her skin to darken it, leading the family to distainfully call her Cinderella.
 Beginning of the whole ["evil stepmother" thing](http://www.hollywoodreporter.com/news/casey-kasem-sad-strange-family-678902).

 Cinderella's home life goes from bad to worse.